Using food to prevent and manage chronic illness

 SALMON Health and Retirement believes in an integrated approach to Resident and Client care.
 Diet and nutrition have always been essential parts of the interdisciplinary medical treatment approach.
 Registered dietitians collaborate with the entire medical team to improve the health and medical status of our Residents.

 In April 2016, the Dining and Nutritional Services Department at SALMON Health and Retirement is taking our menu to the next level.
 We’re launching a meal plan to meet all of the healthy guidelines for older adults.
 This approach is rich in calcium, fiber and other important nutrients, modified in sodium and uses the freshest ingredients possible.
 New menu items include roasted red peppers with quinoa and fresh vegetables, watermelon mint salad and fresh salmon with mango salsa.

-Our Residents and Clients deserve the best in health and wellness, including a delicious menu that’s a powerhouse of nutrition.
+Our Residents and Clients deserve the best in health and wellness, including a delicious menu of brain healthy foods that’s a powerhouse of nutrition.